Life Expectancy of Person with PAD

 1. Early Diagnosis and Intervention

-Annual evaluations for people with associated risk factors for example smoking, diabetes, and ancestry that comprises cardiovascular diseases will increase the life expectancy of person with PAD by early diagnosis of this condition.
+Annual evaluations for people with associated risk factors for example smoking, diabetes, and ancestry that comprises cardiovascular diseases will increase the life expectancy of person with PAD by early diagnosis of this condition and improve living with PAD.

 2. Comprehensive Cardiovascular Risk Management

-It is also vital to the sound nutrition and overall cardiovascular health of a patient who has been diagnosed with PAD so that their life span may be enhanced.
+It is also vital to the sound nutrition and overall cardiovascular health of a patient who has been diagnosed with PAD so that their life span may be enhanced and have peripheral artery disease diet plan is important also

 3. Smoking Cessation

-Smoking cessation is argued to be the best lifestyle modification for increasing the life expectancy of person with PAD.ย
+Smoking cessation is argued to be the best lifestyle modification for increasing the PAD life expectancy.

 The research further shows that it arrests the advancement of PAD and lowers the tendencies of heart attack, stroke, and other cardiovascular complications while extending life span tremendously.